Mitsuhamizu/channel_demo_tg_msg_sender/README.md

 ## Usage

-First you can run
+First you should run
 ```
 cd client
 ruby GPC.rb
 ```
 to see all the command.
-I'm only going to cover the commands you need to run under normal flow here.
+I'm only going to cover the commands you need to run under normal cases here.

 ### Init client